 If your organization is interested in specific educational opportunities, feel free to contact CPAMO to discuss. charles has provided education and training on such issues for over 25 years and has worked with such arts organizations as the Toronto International Film Festival, Etobicoke and Lakeshore Arts, Scarborough Arts.

 Led by its Project Lead, CPAMO is able to plan, design and deliver educational and training programs related to pluralism, equity, diversity and difference in the arts.
-While each session will be tailored to the specific needs of each organization, CPAMO can assist organizations in the areas of outreach/marketing/promotion and community engagement, understanding the history and contemporary expression of Aboriginal and ethno-racial artists, organizational development and change and development of specific initiatives.
+While each session will be tailored to the specific needs of each organization, CPAMO can assist organizations in the areas of outreach/marketing/promotion and community engagement, understanding the history and contemporary expression of Indigenous and racialized artists, organizational development and change and development of specific initiatives.

 In addition to the organizations listed above, charles has also facilitated dialogue and conference sessions for such organizations as the Canadian Dance Festival (2009 and 2010) as well as for all of CPAMO’s workshops and Town Halls.